 - Where would you like to spend most of your time and why?

-2. Create strategic processes and digitize your business management workflows
+2. Create processes and digitize business management workflows

 Refer to the answers you jotted down in tip number one and brainstorm ways to create strategic processes.

 For instance, can you condense four steps in your customer support process into three steps?
-Are there any patterns that are working well in one area that you can repeat for other tasks?
+Can you repeat any patterns working well in one area for other tasks?
 Are there any operations that need to be completely revamped?

 Comb through each one, remove unnecessary steps, and streamline as many todos as possible until you have a pristine process for each area in your business.

 Then, use task management tools to turn your new processes into digitized workflows.
+The best task management solutions make this easy.
 Be sure to scratch any current tools that are no longer serving you.

 Refer to the list you created in tip number one, and note all of the tasks that must be completed by a human.
 Be sure to add these tasks to a spreadsheet or company doc called “Tasks We Can’t Automate” so you can move on to the ones you can.